 Here are five documentaries about making movies you can watch now, typically streaming on Netflix, Amazon Prime or iTunes.
 I’ll be sure to link to the best (and safest) source for each.

-This should be at the top of every list of must see documentaries for film lovers.
+This should be at the top of every list of must-see documentaries for film lovers.
 It’s an exhausting look at a production that was also a “hell shoot”.
 Again, production delays, weather, and actor egos all conspired against the filmmaker.
-But even with it’s similarities (tropical location and weather problems as well as hurricane Brando blowing though) the biggest difference between this and the aforementioned ‘Dr. Moreau’ is that this suffering bore fruit, in a big and revolutionary way.
+But even with its similarities (tropical location and weather problems, as well as hurricane Brando blowing through) the biggest difference between this and the aforementioned ‘Dr. Moreau’ is that this suffering bore fruit, in a big and revolutionary way.